Dominion of Ceylon: Currency

 The official currency of Ceylon was the Ceylon Rupee.
 The Rupee evolved from the Indian Rupee, when in 1929 a new Ceylon Rupee was formed when it was separated from the Indian Rupee.
 In 1950, the Currency Board, set up in 1872 as a part of the Indian monetary system, was replaced by the Central Bank of Ceylon, granting the country greater control over the currency.
 In 1951, the Central Bank of Ceylon took over the issuance of paper money, introducing 1 and 10 rupees notes.
 These were followed in 1952 by 2, 5, 50 and 100 rupees notes.
 The 1 rupee notes were replaced by coins in 1963.
 In 1963, a new coinage was introduced which omitted the monarch's portrait.
 Coins issued were aluminium 1 and 2 cents, nickel brass 5 and 10 cents and cupro-nickel 25 and 50 cents and 1 rupee.
-The obverse of the coins issued since 1963 carry the coat of arms.
+The obverse of the coins issued since 1963 carries the coat of arms.
 However, until 1966, the Ceylon Rupee remained pegged to the Indian Rupee at a value of 1:1.
 In 1966, the Ceylon Rupee was pegged to the US Dollar at 4.76 rupees per US Dollar.